 - Who receives or takes part in trainings will be determined by the organization, not the ACH staff.

-Can you clarify if you are expecting partners to submit HCA’s pay for performance metrics? – some of this data is not available internally, for example it comes from claims or from the PMP.
+Do partners have to submit HCA’s pay for performance metrics?
+Some of this data is not available internally, for example it comes from claims or from the PMP.

 - Pay for performance metrics are based on data that is currently collected by the state and will not require partners reporting to the ACH.

-- We want to know if your organization is currently collecting any of the HCA’s performance or similar metrics, but not requiring you to submit them to us.
+- We want to know if your organization is currently collecting any of the HCA’s performance or similar metrics, but we don’t anticipate asking or requiring you to submit that data to us.
 This helps us understand if partners currently collect information that aligns with strategies they have selected.
 As we work with the HCA to produce more meaningful data for our partners, we plan to work in collaboration with our partners on how best to utilize internal data and the HCA provided data to monitor progress.
 This is another tactic we will explore with you.
 Link to the HCA measures: http://www.northsoundach.org/wp-content/uploads/2018/10/Toolkit-Metrics-Crosswalk.pdf